graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

     u1;
 ```
 Conceptually, all permutations of both patterns are then joined on their common vertices.
-If a pattern does not share any vertices with any other pattern in that specific `FromGraphTerm`, then we say that our pattern is _disjoint_.
+If a pattern does not share any vertices with any other pattern in that specific `FromTerm`, then we say that our pattern is _disjoint_.
-Disjoint patterns are analogous to cartesian products in SQL: the binding tuple stream after the `FromGraphTerm` contains all possible pairs of the disjoint patterns.
+Disjoint patterns are analogous to cartesian products in SQL: the binding tuple stream after the `FromTerm` contains all possible pairs of the disjoint patterns.

 Vertices and edges are the core of all graph queries, but often we may want to reason about our graph at the level of _paths_.
 Paths are a collection of edges, and can be specified in gSQL++ in a similar manner to an edge pattern.